PSP-Archive/PSP-Archive.github.io/_posts/2022-01-09-all-emulators-for-PSP.md

 image: /assets/img/random/httpwwwpsp-stylecokr.webp
 ---

 I'm making this list mostly because I lost track of the emulation options myself.
 As an alternative, there is also the [EmuGen Wiki entry](https://emulation.gametechwiki.com/index.php/Emulators_on_PSP) about PSP.
+Framerater's [guide to PSP emulation](https://www.youtube.com/watch?v=n5zd_IArNzk) is another great resource on the topic.

 Some emulators appear more than once if they support more than one system.
 RetroArch cores are excluded as they have [their own article](https://psp-archive.github.io/emulators/retroarch-197.html).